Objets d'Art and Curios

 Fowlis Easter Breviary

 A breviary is a calendar of saints’ days, an invaluable reference book for the clergy who had to arrange appropriate masses.
 Strictly speaking the Fowlis Easter Breviary is not in the church, but it is so intimately connected with it, and such a miraculous survivor, that it fully deserves a mention.
 It is a small volume, bound by its original wooden boards and immaculately written on vellum.
-It is held by the National Library of Scotland and its Fowlis provenance is attested in a marginal note by a priest known to have officiated here and belonged to the Mortimer family of Fowlis Easter.
-It dates from the mid-15th century and includes references to events in Scotland and within the Mortimer family.
+It is held by the National Library of Scotland and its Fowlis provenance is attested in a marginal note by a priest known to have officiated here.
+It dates from the mid-15th century and includes references to events in Scotland and within the Mortimer family of Fowlis Easter.
 Although you can’t see the book in the church itself, something very like it keeps cropping up in the artwork: Mary’s Bible in the Annunciation carving and the gospels clasped in the hands of the apostles.
 Christ himself, centre stage in the row of saints, holds his own book open to reveal the Word of God.

 Alms dishes are particularly associated with Nuremberg.
 This example dates from 1487 and, typically, depicts Adam and Eve in the Garden of Eden.
 Although it is usually referred to as an alms dish it has also been suggested that it was used as a font; no doubt it could hold enough water to sprinkle on an infant’s head.